mintlu8/bevy-rectray-ui/README.md

    Styling is outside the scope of this crate.

-## Container
+## Layouts

-Anchor-Offset offers fine-grained control over the layout, but you can surrender that control to containers for ergonomics.

-The `Container` is a very simple layout system that only depends on insertion order of its children.
-You can find your `hstack`, `grid` or `paragraph` here.
+Vanilla `bevy_aoui` gives you an experience akin to a traditional 2D game framework, this is great for keeping things simple at first, like placing something at the corner of a window.
+But for more complicated UI you might find using `Layout` with `Container` more attractive.

+With `Container`, you get access to CSS like properties `padding` and `margin`, reverse dimension propagation in `BoundsLayout`, and common layouts like `hbox`, `paragraph` and `grid`.

-You can implement `Layout` yourself to create a custom layout.
+You can also implement `Layout` yourself to create a custom layout.

 ## Widget Abstractions